 - Rules will be eventually changed.
 If the change is frequent, there is no much difference with discretion.
 Moreover, must there be rules for the change of rules? - People need to believe that rules will be followed and this requires policymakers to have developed a reputation for respecting the rules. - Rules cannot foresee every contingency (since the onset of the financial crisis of 2008, for instance, the European Central Bank has adopted several unprecedented extraordinary measures). - Rules are formulated presuming a model of the economy.
-If the model is wrong, the policy prescription by rules. - The "sanctification" of rules in the theory of economic policy (see K. Vela Velupillai (2014): "Towards a political economy of the theory of economic policy", Cambridge Journal of Economics 38, 1329-1338).
+If the model is wrong, the policy prescription by rules will most likely to be wrong as well. - The "sanctification" of rules in the theory of economic policy (see K. Vela Velupillai (2014): "Towards a political economy of the theory of economic policy", Cambridge Journal of Economics 38, 1329-1338).
 In its origins, macroeconomics was inseparable from policy activism.
-By denying the significance of the fallacy of composition through the transformation of macroeconomics into microfounded macroeconomics is how the prevalence of rules is actually justified.
+The prevalence of rules is actually justified by denying the significance of the fallacy of composition through the transformation of macroeconomics into microfounded macroeconomics.
 Recognizing the fundamental importance of the fallacy of composition is the unifying vision of activism.